 The age at which teenagers begin to engage in sexual activity is a critical variable for those who would make public policy in the health field.
 Early onset of sexual activity is associated with higher rates of sexually transmitted infections (STIs), teen pregnancy, depression, suicide, and other adverse consequences.

-However, just how to determine this age can be difficult to determine, and some commonly used calculations can lead to grossly erroneous results, as a groundbreaking study by Dr. Jokin de Irala has now demonstrated.
+Just how to determine this age, however, can be difficult to determine, and some commonly used calculations can lead to grossly erroneous results, as a groundbreaking study by Dr. Jokin de Irala has now demonstrated.

-Dr. Irala carried out a multi-national survey of 7,011 adolescents of both genders from private and public schools in Peru, El Salvador and Spain to gather data on the age of first sexual intercourse.
+Dr. Irala carried out a multinational survey of 7,011 adolescents of both sexes from private and public schools in Peru, El Salvador, and Spain, to gather data on the age of first sexual intercourse.
 In his study, which used a significantly larger sampling of adolescents than similar surveys, De Irala calculated the age at first sexual intercourse using both of the methods commonly relied upon: ‘‘the mean age at first sexual intercourse” and “proportions having already had sex at given ages.”